mjz-smu/codelab_instructions/README.md

 #### Step 1

-Open the project URL http://PROJECT_ID.appspot.com in your browser.
+Open the project URL https://[PROJECT-ID].appspot.com in your browser.
-Open the running PKE application using the Cloud Shell **Web Preview** button, then **Preview on port 8080**.

 #### Step 2